-A distinct trend we have noticed is that candidates seem more willing to accept job offers which they might previously have disregarded.
+A distinct trend we have noticed is that candidates seem more willing to accept job offers that they might previously have disregarded.
 As a result, many roles which were previously hard to fill, now seem relatively easy to place candidates in.

-Of course, it is fantastic that, businesses who were struggling to find talented professionals, are now filling their vacancies.
+Of course, it is fantastic that, businesses that were struggling to find talented professionals, are now filling their vacancies.
 However, if they don’t stop to question why, they could find themselves merely being a stop-gap for candidates who are reluctant to have a period of unemployment in their CV.

 This might sound harsh.
 However, there must be some reason those top candidates, who previously overlooked these positions are now so keen.
-Our advice to businesses where this is the case is to address issues which may have previously put candidates off.
+Our advice to businesses where this is the case is to address issues that may have previously put candidates off.
 By not doing so, they risk losing talented individuals who might be easily tempted by a more attractive offer long-term.

 Wherever possible, we have assisted our clients in conducting remote interviews and virtual office tours.
 In our experience, both candidates and clients seem to be happy with the way this has gone.